 Approximately 13% of Americans have used Cannabidiol (CBD) for health conditions.
 Many new users wonder how long it will take to feel and notice the effects of CBD.
 The answer is dependent on several variables.
 There are several ways that CBD can be administered.
 Each method has a different process meaning some take effect quicker while others take effect slower.
 Some first-time users may be disappointed with the initial results because they are not always immediate.

 As with most species, the cannabis plant has two genders.
-The female plant contains a significant amount of Tetrahydrocannabinol (THC), which is the chemical in marijuana that produces a “high.”
-The male plant is commonly known as hemp, which contains a small amount of THC and does not produce flowers.
-The male plant is composed of a fibrous material that resembles bamboo.
+The Marijuana plant contains a significant amount of Tetrahydrocannabinol (THC), which is the chemical in marijuana that produces a “high.”
+The Hemp plant is commonly known as hemp, which contains a small amount of THC.
+The male version of the hemp plant is composed of a fibrous material that resembles bamboo.

 There are more than 120 different types of cannabinoids found in plants.
 Our bodies have an endocannabinoid system (ECS) that receives signals from cannabinoids.
 The ECS is associated with the quality of our sleep, our immune systems, and how our bodies respond to pain.

 Laws Regarding CBD

 Hemp plants and its derivatives are legal according to a Supreme Court ruling.
 This means that CBD oil can be marketed in all 50 states.
 CBD is generally not something that is tested for in drug tests.

 The U.S. Food and Drug Administration (FDA) has only approved one CBD-related product thus far.
 Epidiolex was cleared for treating some epileptic disorders that result in seizures.
 This is the first time that a substance associated with marijuana has been formally approved.

 How Long Does It Take for CBD to Work?